Hillcrest Mountain

 March 31, 2007

-Hoping to find better weather south, we drove to Crowsnest Pass and set off for Hillcrest Mountain.
+The forecast didn't look promising so hoping to find better weather south, we drove to Crowsnest Pass and set off for Hillcrest Mountain.

 Hiking up the slope, there was no bushwhacking: a forest fire had swept the area and left bare trees standing.
-Just below the ridge, we scrambled easily up a cliff band.
-Otherwise the trip was a hike.
+Just below the ridge, we scrambled easily up a short cliff band.
+Otherwise the trip was just a hike.

 Hillcrest Mountain on a clear, late summer day